To work in Canada, you’ll need a Social Insurance Number (SIN). Apply for a SIN as soon as you come to Canada.

 - home-based day-care services

-To learn about the options available near you, speak to someone at an immigrant-serving organization.
+To learn about the options near you, speak to someone at an immigrant-serving organization.

 There are pension programs that you may be able to use now or in the future:

-- The Old Age Security (OAS) pension is a monthly payment that is available to most people aged 65 or older.
+- The Old Age Security (OAS) pension is a monthly payment that most people aged 65 or older can get

-- The Guaranteed Income Supplement (GIS) is a monthly benefit paid to eligible seniors living in Canada who receive OAS and who have little or no other income.
+- The Guaranteed Income Supplement (GIS) is a monthly benefit paid to eligible seniors living in Canada who:

-- International benefits: Due to Canada’s international social security agreements, people who have lived or worked in another country may be able to receive social security benefits from that country or OAS and CPP benefits in Canada.
+Due to Canada’s international social security agreements, people who’ve lived or worked in another country may be able to get:

 - Date Modified: